nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP-F/README.md

    - Output:
      - \*_bulkRNASeq_v1_runsheet.csv (table containing metadata required for processing, including the raw reads files location)
-     - \*-ISA.zip (the ISA archive of the GLDS datasets to be processed, downloaded from the OSDR)
+     - \*-ISA.zip (the ISA archive of the OSD datasets to be processed, downloaded from the OSDR)
-     - \*_metadata_table.txt (table that includes additional information about the GLDS dataset, not used for processing)
+     - \*_metadata_table.txt (table that includes additional information about the OSD dataset, not used for processing)

 **V&V Pipeline Subworkflow**